Workflow actions

 • Data transformation: You can enable this option to customize the response using JavaScript.
 This is useful in cases where:

-• The HTTP response body is too large and exceeds Shopify Flow’s allowed limits — you can extract only the necessary data to reduce its size.
+• The HTTP response body is too large and exceeds Shopify Flow's allowed limits (you may see a "Response too large" error) — you can extract only the necessary data to reduce its size.

 • You want to enrich or modify the response by including information from the response headers.